godaddy/warehouse.ai/CONTRIBUTING.md

 discussions on the evolution of each project.

 No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading the Contribution Guidelines.

-**Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source Software Slack channel][slack].

 ## Answering Questions

-One of the most important and immediate ways you can support this project is to answer questions on [Slack][slack] or [Github][issues].
+One of the most important and immediate ways you can support this project is to  or [Github][issues].
 Whether you’re helping a newcomer understand a feature or troubleshooting an edge case with a seasoned developer, your knowledge and experience with JS can go a long way to help others.